-In this Policy, the following terms have the meaning indicated:

-a) business day means Monday to Friday except public holidays;

-b) in accordance with the LGA 2020, complaint includes the communication, whether orally or in writing, to the Council by a person of their dissatisfaction with: i. the quality of an action taken, decision made or service provided by a member of Council staff or a contractor engaged by the Council; or ii. the delay by a member of Council staff or a contractor engaged by the Council in taking an action, making a decision or providing a service; or iii. a policy or decision made by a Council or a member of Council staff or a contractor. c) complainant means the person making the complaint; I - Councillor Conduct Officer means the person appointed in , writing by the Chief Executive Officer (CEO) to be the Councillor Conduct Officer under section 150 of the LGA 2020; 1 e) Director means a level two Council employee who reports to the CEO; f) Manager means a level three Council employee who reports to the CEO or a Director; g) party means the complainant, the person the subject of the complaint and any Council staff involved in dealing with the complaint; h) public interest complaint has the same meaning as in section of the Public Interest Disclosures Act 2012; j) Receiving Officer means the Council staff member who receives the complaint; j) Reviewing Officer means a person appointed by the CEO to conduct an appeal against a decision made; and k) senior officer means a Director, Manager or other officer nominated by the CEO.
-Delea 1.
-C ouncil Roles The C Council is responsible for the adoption and periodic review of the Policy ·
+7 Continuous Improvement Acting on, learning from and using complaint data helps Council identify problems and improve service levels to the community.
+Definitions In this Policy, the following terms have the meaning indicated: Definitions a) business day means Monday to Friday except public holidays; b) in accordance with the LGA 2020, complaint includes the communication, whether orally or in writing, to the Council by a person of their dissatisfaction with: i. the quality of an action taken, decision made or service provided by a member of Council staff or a contractor engaged by the Council; or ii. the delay by a member of Council staff or a contractor engaged by the Council in taking an action, making a decision or providing a service; or iii. a policy or decision made by a Council or a member of Council staff or a contractor. c) complainant means the person making the complaint; d) Councillor Conduct Officer means the person appointed in writing by the Chief Executive Officer (CEO) to be the Councillor Conduct Officer under section 150 of the LGA 2020; e) Director means a level two Council employee who reports to the CEO; f) Manager means a level three Council employee who reports to the CEO or a Director; g) party means the complainant, the person the subject of the complaint and any Council staff involved in dealing with the complaint; h) public interest complaint has the same meaning as in section of the Public Interest Disclosures Act 2012; i) Receiving Officer means the Council staff member who receives the complaint; j) Reviewing Officer means a person appointed by the CEO to conduct an appeal against a decision made; and k) senior officer means a Director, Manager or other officer nominated by the CEO.
+Roles 1.
+Council The Council is responsible for the adoption and periodic review of the Policy.
+2. Chief Executive Officer The CEO is responsible for: a) receiving complaints; b) referring complaints to the relevant Director or Manager for investigation; c) processing complaints which have been received from a Councillor concerning another Councillor in accordance with the Councillor Code of Conduct and referring the matter to the Local Government Inspectorate for investigation if necessary; d) receiving requests for a review of the outcome of a complaint and referring the request to a Reviewing Officer; and e) appointment of external advisers or investigators.
+3. Director Corporate and Community Services The Director Corporate and Community Services is responsible for: a) receiving complaints referred by the CEO and: i. investigating the complaints; or ii. referring the complaint to another Council officer for investigation; b) acting as the Reviewing Officer when requested by the CEO; and c) "maintenance" and review of the Policy.

-1 The Councillor Conduct Officer is currently the Director Corporate and Community Services
+&lt;sup>1 The Councillor Conduct Officer is currently the Director Corporate and Community Services